 A principal is an entity in AWS which can perform action and access resources.
 A principal can be an AWS account (the "root" user), an IAM user, group, or role.
 You can use a policy to grant permissions to a principal by attaching the policy to the principal, or by referencing the principal in a policy that is attached to a resource.
 If you reference an AWS account, it generally means any principal defined in that account.

 Granting access to resources in one account to a trusted principal in a different account is often referred to as cross-account access.
 Roles are the primary way to grant cross-account access.
 However, some AWS services enable you to attach a policy directly to a resource (instead of using a role as a proxy).
 These polices are called resource-based policies, and you can use them to grant another principals in another AWS account access to the resource.
-The following services support resource-based policies for the specified resources: Amazon S3 buckets, Amazon SNS topics, and Amazon SQS queues.
+The following services support resource-based policies for the specified resources: Amazon S3 buckets, Amazon Glacier vaults, Amazon SNS topics, and Amazon SQS queues.
 For more information, see How Roles Differ from Resource-Based Policies.

 There are two ways to use roles, in the IAM console, or programmatically in the AWS CLI or API:

 IAM users in your account can switch to a role while they are working in the IAM console to temporarily use the permissions of the role.
 The user gives up their original permissions and takes on the permissions assigned to the role.
 When the user exits the role, their original permissions are reinstated.

 An application or AWS service (like Amazon EC2) can assume a role by requesting temporary security credentials with which to make programmatic requests to AWS.
 You might use roles programmatically, for example, so that you don't have to share or maintain long-term security credentials (for example, by creating an IAM user) for each entity that requires access to a resource.